 If you're applying for Supplemental Security Income (SSI), Social Security will also ask the following:

-You can help your initial interview go smoothly by being prepared with the names, addresses, and phone numbers of all the places you've received medical care for your disability within the past twelve months (including doctor's offices, hospitals, or emergency rooms).
+You can help your initial interview go smoothly by being prepared with the names, addresses, and phone numbers of all the places you've received medical care for your disability within the past 12 months, including:

 (For more information on these requirements, please see our articles about the non-medical eligibility requirements for SSDI and non-medical eligibility requirements for SSI.)